edrisranjbar/coolping/README.md

 # 🛰️ CoolPing

 CoolPing is a stylish, user-friendly alternative to the classic `ping` command.
-It provides emoji-based feedback, colorized output, and convenient logging, making network diagnostics more fun and informative.
+It provides emoji-based feedback, colorized output, continuous monitoring, speed testing, and convenient logging, making network diagnostics more fun and informative.

 ## 📦 Features

+### Core Features
 - **Emoji Feedback:** Instantly see success ✅ or failure ❌ for each ping.
-- **Logging:** All results are saved to `~/coolping.log` for later review.
 - **Color Output:** Colorful terminal output for easy reading (can be disabled with `--color never`).
+- **Custom Packet Count:** Specify the number of pings with `--count N`.
+- **Logging:** Optional logging to `~/coolping.log` with `--log` flag.
 - **No-Emoji Mode:** Compatible with legacy terminals using `--no-emoji`.

-- **Custom Packet Count:** Specify the number of pings with `--count N`.
-- **Simple CLI:** Easy to use, with helpful command-line options.
+### 🆕 New Features (v2.0)

+- **📊 Continuous Monitoring:** Run indefinitely with live updating statistics dashboard
+  - Real-time packet loss visualization with progress bars
+  - Min/Max/Average/Recent latency tracking
+  - Connection quality rating (★★★★★)
+  - Uptime counter
+  - Press Ctrl+C to stop and see final stats

+- **🚀 Speed Test:** Measure your internet connection speed
+  - Download speed test (10MB file)
+  - Upload speed test (2MB file)
+  - Results in Mbps and MB/s
+  - Quality ratings with emojis (🐌 🚶 🏃 🚀)
+  - Automatic fallback to alternative test servers

 ## 🚀 Installation